yeehaa123/elab/CHAT/lab.md

 ### How this research contributes to the humanities, and to ‘digital humanities’

+The foreseen living lab focuses on facilitating breakthrough scholarship in the (digital) humanities, by offering a collaborative platform that embraces social learning practices between public-private-civic actors.

 As a user-driven methodology, Living Labs aim to blur the boundaries between technology users and producers by including (future) users of technologies from the start of technology development.
 Positioning